tselane2110/stray-dogs-detection-system/README.md

    **Reminder:** you can just use some other dataset, or change the parameters as per your preference to train your own custom object detection model :))

 ## **IV.
 Model Deployment Setup**
-* This project might only work on your system if you have a GPU. (else it will only work for image files and not the video ones)
+* This project might only work on your system if you have a GPU (else it will only work for image files and not the video ones)
 * You can replace the `best.pt` file with your own custom object detection model.
 * cmd:
   ```cmd